 Amargosa Opera House Side Trip

-No trip to through the Amargosa is complete without a night at the Amargosa Opera House located at Death Valley Junction about 27 miles north of Shoshone at the crossing of California State Routes 127/190.
+No trip to or through the Amargosa is complete without a visit to the Amargosa Opera House located at Death Valley Junction about twenty-seven miles north of Shoshone at the crossing of California State Routes 127/190.
 The opera house is the creation of the multi-talented performer/artist Marta Becket who first discovered the abandoned theater in the late 1960s while traveling with her husband through Death Valley.
 The couple ended up renting the space the very next day for $45 a month, initiating a life-long restoration effort by Becket that included a series of stunning trompe l’oeil murals showing balconies filled with her vibrant “audience,” eventually completed in 1974.
-Since 1968, Becket has danced, sang and performed her one-woman show for tourists and locals alike until 2013—amazing for a woman now in her 90s.
-The opera house suffered recent storm damage and has been closed for several months, but will re-open with performances scheduled December 26 and 27, 2014.
-Check the official site for info, performance schedule and reservations.
+Since 1968, Becket has danced, sang and performed her one-woman show for tourists and locals alike until 2013 when she retired from performing.
+She passed at age 92 on January 30, 2017.